philculling/team_profile_generator/README.md

 Week 12 Challenge Team Profile Generator
 # Module 12 Object-Oriented Programming: Team Profile Generator

-Phil's to do list!
+Phil's to do list (see further down) and notes.
-Write up Anthony notes.
 The test files are done and you almost certainly don't need to change them.
 The files you will need to work on are the 4 files under Lib and index.js The render function that is referred to in the instructions is page-template.js.